 Clearwater Canyon Cellars

 Education was a priority for owners Karl and Coco Umiker when they set out to make their dreams a reality.
-Coco earned undergraduate degrees in Molecular Biology, Biochemistry, Microbiology and she received her Ph.D. in Food Science from Washington State University.
-Karl received his undergraduate degree in chemistry and a Masters in Soils from the University of Idaho and now both work as a team to produce ultra-premium wines in the Lewis and Clark Valley.
+Coco earned undergraduate degrees in Molecular Biology, Biochemistry, and Microbiology and received her Ph.D. in Food Science from Washington State University.
+Karl received his undergraduate degree in chemistry and a Masters in Soils from the University of Idaho.
+Now, both work as a team to produce ultra-premium wines in the Lewis and Clark Valley.

 Their Umiker Vineyard was started in 2003 and now produces Merlot, Cabernet, Syrah, Franc, and Chardonnay.
 Stop by for a complimentary tasting at Clearwater Canyon Cellars and enjoy a unique experience as you learn how the wines are made and stored.
 Karl and Coco work the tasting room, so you’re sure to hear insider secrets and first-hand accounts of their product and process.